 Keep in mind that NPS itself does not tell the entire story.
 NPS provides a broad insight, which you can then use to gather deeper and more specific feedback.
 This broad measurement is most useful to benchmark your customer loyalty either historically or against competitors.
 However, there is much more to leverage when you drill down on the NPS key drivers.
 Let’s assume you have NPS numbers, week over week and month over month.
 Wouldn’t you want to know what determinants of NPS will move the needle?

 It would be unrealistic to expect everyone who uses NPS to be experts in statistics.
-Many companies allocate resources to marketing research companies in order to uncover correlation and/or causation variables.
-NPS key driver analysis can answer common questions raised about NPS: what attributes of the purchase journey affected NPS the most or the least?
-Conducting a key driver analysis is crucial to determine statistically which features or experiences are having the biggest impact on Net Promoter Scores.
-Each customer will go through many touchpoints with your company as he or she moves along the customer journey.
+Many companies allocate resources to marketing research companies to uncover correlation and causation variables.
+NPS correlation analysis can answer common questions raised about the scores: what attributes of the purchase journey affected NPS the most or the least?

 Act with intelligence